thebeebs/BAR5/demo2/README.md

 10. Deploy the api to dev
 11. wscat -c wss://{YOUR-API-ID}.execute-api.{YOUR-REGION}.amazonaws.com/{STAGE} (you will need to install wscat)
 12. {"action":"sendmessage", "data":"hello world"}
 13. Send users to thebeebs.uk/chat.
 Create you own version of this fiddle.
+(You will want to fork my pen and create a short URL using something like http://bit.ly)
 14. Replace the API URL.
 Connect to the socket.
 15. Save the CodePen and encourage others to visit the website.
+Allow the audience to chat in realtime.